fnichol/knife-server/README.md

 This option is **required**.

+##### --ssh-password PASSWORD (-P)

+The SSH password used when bootstrapping the Chef Server node.
+If no password is provided but an SSH key-based authentication fails, then you will be prompted interactively for a password.
+In other words, if your server requires password authentication you can skip this option and type it in after the plugin starts.

 ### <a name="knife-server-backup"></a> knife server backup

 Pulls Chef data primitives from a Chef Server as JSON for backup.
 Backups can